 True repentance is to turn away from sin and have a change of heart.

 The words repentance or repent (or variations thereof) appear 73 times in the New American Standard Bible (NASB).
 It is a very important term, particularly appearing over and over again in the Gospels and the book of Revelation.
 Jesus Christ and His Apostles called sinners to repent of their many sins and believe in Christ and the Gospel.

-There are three Greek words used in the New Testament to denote repentance.
+There are 2 Greek words used in the New Testament to denote repentance.

-The verb metamelomai is used of a change of mind, such as to produce regret or even remorse on account of sin, but not necessarily a change of heart.
-This word is used with reference to the repentance of Judas (Matthew 27:3).
+This verb is used of a change of mind, such as to produce regret or even remorse on account of sin, but not necessarily a change of heart.
+This word is used with reference to the remorse of Judas (Matthew 27:3).

-the cognate noun metanoia, is used of true repentance, a change of mind and purpose and life, to which remission of sin is promised.
+This means to change one’s mind and purpose, a change of the inner man.
+This verb, with the cognate noun metanoia —μετάνοια, is used of true repentance, a change of mind and purpose and life, to which remission of sin is promised.

 a true sense of one’s own guilt and sinfulness